daniel-furman/daniel-furman-old/index.md

 ### <ins>The Material Science of Ice Densificaiton</ins>

-*Overview:* Geophysics / Experimental Material Science / UPenn Senior Thesis
+*Overview:* Experimental Geophysics / UPenn Senior Thesis

-*Research Question:* How does ice sheet grain size, strain state, and microstructure influence rates of ice densification?
+*Research Question:* How does an ice sheet's grain size, strain state, and microstructure influence the rate of near-surface densification?

 *Outline:* Three-year experimental geophysics project with Prof. David Goldsby and the University of Pennsylvania's Ice Physics Lab, funded by UPenn's Rose Undergraduate Research Award, CURF Sustainability Action Grant, and Hayden Scholars Grant